ruricolist/overlord/README.md

 files and in saved images; and they are each uniquely addressed with a path (package name, symbol name).)

-The most obvious, but least important, difference between Overlord and Redo in practice is that Redo uses shell scripts, while Overlord’s “scripts” are written in Lisp.
+The obvious difference between Overlord and Redo in practice is that Redo uses shell scripts, while Overlord’s “scripts” are written in Lisp.
 (It is unimportant because, after all, you can run shell commands from Lisp, or somehow call Lisp from the shell.)
 On the one hand, embedding shell syntax in Lisp is clumsy; on the other hand, Lisp special variables are much superior to any shell-based means for passing information between parent and child scripts.
 (See §5.4.2 in [Grosskurth 2007][Grosskurth].)

-The *important* difference is that Overlord uses *two* scripts per
-target: one for building the target, and another for computing extra dependencies without involving the database.
+That said, Overlord is a faithful implementation of Redo.
+It differs from Redo only in having a very different idea of what can be a target.

 ## CLI